Research Mentorship Program

 2. Click on the link to GOLD under "How to place an order".

 • Your PIN number is the last 4 digits of your Social Security Number.
 If that number does not work, try 0000.
+If neither of these options work, you may reset your pin here.
+If you are unable to reset your pin or look up your PERM number, please contact the Registrar’s Office for further assistance at registration@sa.ucsb.edu.

 Pre-college students eating lunch

-Project Release (Including college applications)
+Project Release (including college applications and publications)

 All consent requests must be submitted to RMP at least 3 weeks before the event or due date.

-Note that students are required to submit one release request per actionable instance of project use; in other words, you should be able to describe concretely and in detail the purpose of each release request.
+Students are required to submit one release request per actionable instance of project use; in other words, you should be able to describe concretely and in detail the purpose of each release request.

 pre-college students talking to program director Lina Kim in library